2024 Playoffs

 Whether you’ve been a fan of this franchise for 30 years or 30 minutes, there’s no denying that a simple 00:30 second song can rally all 18,006 attendees together.

-Our Goal Song is the best in the biz, and I wanted to make sure the whole city was singin’ it.
+Our Goal Song is the best in the biz, and I wanted to show everyone that the whole city was gonna be singin’ it.

 Merchandise Opportunities